clivewalkden/clivewalkden.co.uk/source/_portfolio/sensorydirect.md

 intro: A Magento 2 build for sensory toys and equipment seller.
 summary: [Infrastructure setup and configuration,Ongoing monitoring of the solution,Support and update planning,Module suggestion to improve sales and user experience,Security service setup and configuration,Server migration planning and execution]
 seo: false
+meta_title: Magento 2 Site Build for Sensory Direct
+meta_description: A Magento 2 build for sensory toys and equipment seller.
 ---

 Sensory Direct is a trusted UK seller of sensory toys and equipment for autism and special needs, including weighted blankets, weighted jackets and more.